 Eugenics is the science of improving society through controlling reproduction.
 “Eugenics” is derived from Greek, meaning “good race.”
 Eugenics is generally divided into two camps: positive eugenics and negative eugenics.
-The positive camp believes in encouraging those with superior genetics to have more children than those with inferior genetics, and the negative camp believes in preventing those with inferior genitics from having children.
+The positive camp believes in encouraging those with superior genetics to have more children than those with inferior genetics, and the negative camp believes in preventing those with inferior genetics from having children.
 Sanger was a strident believer in negative eugenics.

 Eugenicists came to believe that genetics was the key to all human traits and behavior.
 Sanger agreed that genetics was the cause of human poverty, and therefore believed poor individuals were incapable of developing into useful members of the human race.
-By allowing the poor to “breed,” Sanger believed they were going to swamp the priveleged elite through sheer numbers.
+By allowing the poor to “breed,” Sanger believed they were going to swamp the privileged elite through sheer numbers.